 The energy efficient motors that need to be used depend upon necessity.
-Some are of 0.37 kW rating and some as high as 160 kW.
-Detailed technical specifications of energy efficient motors are furnished in Table 2.1 below:
+Some are of 0.37 kW rating and some as high as 160 kW or even more.
+Detailed technical specifications of energy efficient motors of 160 kW are furnished in Table 2.1 below: